carbonplan/offsets-db-data/docs/data-processing.md

 ### Implementation Details

 The beneficiary harmonization is implemented in the function {py:obj}`offsets_db_data.credits.harmonize_beneficiary_data`.
 This function runs a temporary OpenRefine project using the `offsets-db-data-orcli` command-line tool (which is a wrapper around [`orcli`](https://github.com/opencultureconsulting/orcli), an OpenRefine's command-line interface) to apply the transformations defined in our mapping file.
 The result is a new column, `retirement_beneficiary_harmonized`, that contains the standardized beneficiary names.

 ### Examples of Standardization

 Our harmonization process unifies many common variations:

-- "Delta Air Lines", "Delta Airlines" → "Delta Air Lines"
+- "Delta Air Lines", "Delta Airlines" → "Delta Airlines"
 - "Terpel", "Organizacion Terpel", "Terpel S.A." → "Terpel"
 - "Pangolin;Retired on behalf of Sydney Opera House" → "Sydney Opera House"

 ### Why This Matters

 Without beneficiary harmonization, the same entity might appear under multiple names, making it difficult to accurately analyze which entities are retiring the most credits.
 This harmonization allows for more accurate aggregation of retirement data by beneficiary.

 ```{note}
 The harmonizaton process can be toggled on or off via the  `harmonize_beneficiary_info` parameter of the `process_{registry_abbreviation}_credits` functions.